More language choices for students with Taal naar Keuze

 April 19, 2020

 For TnK promotional text in Dutch, scroll to the end of the article.
-A Dutch version of this interview will be available later this year.

 Which languages are studied in the Dutch education system in addition to Dutch and English?
 Most probably you will name German and French.
 But the Dutch education system actually allows for more flexibility than you realize when it comes to language education!

 This is the message of Taal naar Keuze (TnK), a new stichting in Amsterdam working to expand students' linguistic horizons at primary and secondary schools across the Netherlands.
 The project was born in 2016, and from 2017 to 2019 they tested their ideas in collaboration with seven Esprit schools in Amsterdam.
 The TnK stichting has been official since October 2019.

 We spoke with founder Karijn Helsloot to find out how this initiative got started and what services are provided to schools.
 In particular, at HLSE we are always curious to find out which support is available to heritage language students, who can benefit from formally studying a language that they speak at home.

 What does the Dutch law say about language education?

 In the educational law for primary and secondary education, there is nothing actually restricting the use of other languages in the classroom in addition to Dutch – and some ten languages can be studied and tested in secondary schools.
 We believe that this flexibility should be exercised and every student should have the right to choose which languages they want to learn.

 How did Taal naar Keuze (TnK) get started?